arkanelinux/arkdep/README.md

 sudo arkdep-build customlinux

 # Or alternatively using a custom image name
-sudo arkdep_OVERWRITE_RANDOM='customlinux_v1.0' arkdep-build customlinux
+sudo ARKDEP_OVERWRITE_RANDOM='customlinux_v1.0' arkdep-build customlinux
 ```

 Once done you can find compressed and uncompressed copies of your new image in the `target` directory.

 arkdep will by default generate a psuedo-random hex string and use this as the name of your image.
-This behaviour can be overwritten by assigning a custom name to the `arkdep_OVERWRITE_RANDOM` environment variable.
+This behaviour can be overwritten by assigning a custom name to the `ARKDEP_OVERWRITE_RANDOM` environment variable.

 ## Repository